burke/zeus/README.md

 * Rails 3.0+ (Support for other versions is not difficult and is planned.)
 * Ruby 1.9.3+ with backported GC from Ruby 2.0 *OR* Rubinius

-You can install the GC-patched ruby from [this gist](https://gist.github.com/3885178) or from RVM.
+You can install the GC-patched ruby from [this gist for rbenv](https://gist.github.com/1688857) or [this gist for RVM](https://gist.github.com/4136373).
 This is not actually 100% necessary, especially if you have a lot of memory.
 Feel free to give it a shot first without, but if you're suddenly out of RAM, switching to the GC-patched ruby will fix it.

 ## Installation